Delivery of natural gas to consumers

 Processing natural gas for transportation by pipeline

-Natural gas transported on the mainline natural gas transportation system in the United States must meet specific quality measures so that the pipeline network (or grid) can provide uniform quality natural gas.
+Natural gas transported on the mainline natural gas transportation (pipeline) system in the United States must meet specific quality measures so that the pipeline network (or grid) can provide uniform quality natural gas.
 Wellhead natural gas may contain contaminants and hydrocarbon gas liquids (HGL) that must be removed before the natural gas can be safely delivered to the high-pressure, long-distance pipelines that transport natural gas to consumers.
+Natural gas typically moves from natural gas and oil wells through a gathering system of pipelines to natural gas processing plants for treatment.

 The basic stages of natural gas processing/treatment are